Tag

 Image used with permission by copyright holder

 Chrome’s rich feature set, extensive ecosystem, and blazing speed make it a great browser for your Mac.
-Chrome is one of the fastest browsers available for Mac, one that also features the ability to automatically sync all your information — bookmarks, open tabs, recent searches, and more — across multiple computers and mobile devices.
+Chrome is one of the fastest browsers available for Mac, one that also features the ability to automatically sync all your information — bookmarks, open tabs, recent searches, and more — across multiple computers and devices.
 That, combined with its robust customization and instant search capabilities, makes it worthwhile.

 As popular as Chrome is, however, it’s one of the weakest for user privacy protections, so consider that before installing.